 The City Clerk/Treasurer oversees liquor licenses, billing for water, and recordkeeping.
-Kathy is responsible for the City Council meeting agendas and minutes.
-This position also supervises City finances including accounts payable and receivables, and the city budget.
+This position is responsible for the City Council meeting agendas and minutes.
+The Clerk/Treasurer also supervises City finances including accounts payable and receivables, and the city budget.

 Human Resources Manager

 The Human Resources Manager is responsible for coordinating personnel policies, employee benefit programs, recruitment, orientation and separation, employee relations, legal compliance, and payroll processing and can be reached at 970-325-7062.

 The Community Development Coordinator oversees planning duties.
 Information about the City code, including planning and zoning, can be obtained from this office.

 The Building Inspector oversees building duties.
 Information about the City code, building regulations and inspections can be obtained from the Inspector.
 Permits for signs, banners and encroachments are issued by the Inspector.

 This department handles street repair and maintenance (including snowplowing), as well as maintenance of City buildings and vehicles.
 The City's water and sewer systems are also maintained by this department.

 The City Resources Department has oversight of City owned public use assets such as the Box Canon Falls, Hot Springs Pool, ski-tow, and Ouray Community Center.
 This department coordinates and implements community-wide special events, is responsible for creating and overseeing economic development and diversification plans for the community, and administers grant funds for the City.